 Buddhi has a Medical Degree from the University of Sydney, a Masters of Public Health from Harvard University and has a PhD from the Australian National University.
 He has worked as a volunteer in Afghanistan, Africa and India with the humanitarian organisation Medicins Sans Frontier (MSF)/ Doctors Without Borders, and was Manager of Advocacy (Access Campaign) for Doctors Without Borders/USA in New York (2007-2009).
 Buddhi is author of “A Doctors Dream” published by Allen & Unwin, co-creator of the ABC TV show BlackAs.
-After work he can be found with his kids, his guitar or doing (occasionally average) standup comedy in Newcastle.
+After work he can be found with his kids, his guitar or doing (mostly average) standup comedy in Newcastle.

 David Collins is co-founder of Calm Lion and developer of the Ubuntu Academy of Coaching Training (U-ACT) Recovery Coaching methodology.
 He is a Certified Professional Co-Active Coach (Coaches Training Institute, USA), an internationally accredited Master Coach (IMCSA - Institute of Management Consulting & Master Coaches South Africa).
 As a result of the stigma, judgments, shaming and harm he saw when seeking help for his own addictions, in 2001 David established the Foundation Clinic for addiction recovery in Johannesburg, and the U-ACT school of recovery coaches.